Team TNA: Tau-mediated neurodegeneration in Alzheimer’s disease

 Asparagine endopeptidase cleaves tau at N167 after uptake into microglia.

 Dr. Dagmar Ehrnhöfer

-- 2012–2015: Research Associate with Prof. Michael Hayden at the University of British Columbia, Vancouver, Canada
+- 2012–2015: Research Associate with Prof. Michael Hayden, University of British Columbia, Vancouver, Canada

-- 2007–2012: Postdoctoral researcher with Prof. Michael Hayden at the University of British Columbia, Vancouver, Canada
+- 2007–2012: Postdoctoral researcher with Prof. Michael Hayden, University of British Columbia, Vancouver, Canada

 - Erwin Schrödinger Fellowship of the Austrian Science Fund (FWF)

 - Fellowship of the Canadian Institutes for Health Research (CIHR)

 - 2011–2015: Postdoctoral researcher in neuroscience with Mustafa Sahin, MD, PhD, Dept. of Neurobiology, Boston Children’s Hospital, Harvard Medical School, Boston, MA, USA.
 Neuron-oligodendrocyte interactions and myelination in autism spectrum disorders

 - 2006–2011: PhD in cell biology and biochemistry with Dr. Matthias Seedorf, University of Heidelberg, Center for Molecular Biology, Heidelberg, Germany.
 Unconventional trafficking of proteins

 - 2004–2006: Master of Science in Molecular Bioengineering, Technical University of Dresden.
 Thesis work at the Max Planck Institute of Molecular Cell Biology and Genetics, Dresden, Germany